 Over the years, I have been approached by academics telling me that what I present as transcreation is really nothing else than what they teach as translation.

 That may well be so.
-However, I consider it a big mistake to tack the translation label onto every type of work that in some way includes a source and a target-language text.
-Which is basically what these academics are doing.
+But then they are basically tacking the translation label onto every type of work that comes with some kind of source text and target text.

 “What’s the problem?”

 “If marketing is your specialty, why does it take you so long to translate this piece?”